mathieucarbou/YaSolR/docs/manual.md

 - `Console`: Go to the Web Console page to see the logs **Only available when `Debug` is activated in Hardware section.**

-> ##### WARNING
->
+!!! warning

-> Activating debug mode will slow down the startup and overall performance of the router because of the additional logs and flash access required.
+    Activating debug mode will slow down the startup and overall performance of the router because of the additional logs and flash access required.
-> Do not forget to only activate this option temporarily when troubleshooting an issue and deactivate it once finished.
+    Do not forget to only activate this option temporarily when troubleshooting an issue and deactivate it once finished.
-{: .block-warning }

 #### Saving logs